Browsing Tag

 There are rules, though apparently not always observed.

 You’ll be hiking up and down some very steep stone steps and rocky, uneven walk ways in both the Colosseum and the Forum.
-There is no shade so wear a hat or take an umbrella to keep the sun off and bring a bottle of water if it’s a hot day.
+There is no shade.
+Wear a hat or take an umbrella to keep the sun off and bring a bottle of water if it’s a hot day.
 There are no services or shops.
 Some areas are handicapped accessible but inquire before setting off.

 The Forum